Stamps Family Charitable Foundation: History

+Leadership

+Mary Snow of Coral Gables, Florida will serve as the Executive Director of the Stamps Family Charitable Foundation starting on March 31, 2025.
+She previously served for eleven years as the President and CEO of the Coral Gables Community Foundation.

 Scholarship benefits

 National Convention

 The Stamps Family Charitable Foundation sponsors a national convention every two years to encourage exchange and collaboration among Stamps Scholars.
 The conventions offer Stamps Scholars the opportunity to hear from speakers, participate in discussions on a variety of topics, explore the host city’s cultural atmosphere and perform in or watch a talent show featuring performances by Stamps Scholars.

 Networking

 Stamps Scholars and alumni have the option to be included in an online, searchable directory, where Scholars can post their career interests and information in order to connect with other like-minded individuals.
 They also have a private LinkedIn group to enhance their professional opportunities.
 Stamps Scholars can post their resumes, connect to colleagues and search for contacts, companies, and opportunities.
 They can participate in and initiate discussions within the group.

 Partners

 Currently, there are 44 schools that support Stamps Scholars.
 The following is a list of schools by year in which the scholarship program began: